uwedeportivo/pullem/README.md

 * repo is on its default branch (usually that's master)
 * repo is clean (no changes or untracked files)
-* repo can be fats-forwarded
+* repo can be fast-forwarded
 * repo has a remote called `origin`

 If these conditions hold it does a `git pull origin master --ff-only` on it.